open2c/cooler/docs/cli.rst

       -r2, --range2 TEXT              The coordinates of a genomic region shown along the column dimension.
 If omitted, the column range is the same as the row range.
-      -b, --balanced                  Apply balancing weights to data.
+      -b, --balanced / --no-balance   Apply balancing weights to data.
 This will print an extra column called `balanced`
                                       [default: False]
       --join                          Print the full chromosome bin coordinates